quaide/javascript_express_app_course/README.md

 # Additional Features Not in Course
 Time and date of each blog on blog details view
 Author of each blog added and stored in MongoDB, displayed on blog details view
+Log in and Sign Up links as well as User model connected to MongoDB